Grand Rapids Community Foundation was founded in 1922. We're proud to be Michigan's oldest community foundation!

-With little more than a $25 donation and a dream, Grand Rapids entrepreneur Lee Hutchins (below) took a bold step and pursued his vision of perpetuating the moral, physical, and mental welfare of the city and its people by creating the Grand Rapids Foundation in 1922.
+With little more than a $25 donation and a dream, Grand Rapids entrepreneur Lee Hutchins (shown in image) took a bold step and pursues his vision of perpetuating the moral, physical and mental welfare of the city and its people by creating the Grand Rapids Foundation in 1922.

-As the Foundation's assets soar to approximately $200,000, it appoints its first development officer and embarks on a community study designed to ensure a more objective allocation of funds.
-The Foundation distributes $55,600 in grants - nearly all of which is distributed to social service agencies, including D.A.
-Blodgett Homes for Children and Blodgett Clinic for Infant Feeding (below).
+The Foundation embarks on a community study designed to ensure a more objective allocation of funds and distributes $55,600 in grants during the decade, primarily to social service agencies including D.A.
+Blodgett Homes for Children and Blodgett Clinic for Infant Feeding (shown in image).

 Wartime conditions heighten the shortage of local nurses, compelling the Foundation in 1945 to initiate a post graduate scholarship program for nurses and faculty from area hospitals.
-Scholarships of up to $1,000 per person per year are awarded.
+The Foundation awards scholarships of up to $1,000 per person per year.

 Grants reflect an interest in employing professional personnel and techniques in the search for solutions to community problems.
-In addition, the Foundation awards its first capital grant of $5,000 for the Public Museum's planetarium.
-Other grants are made for Butterworth Hospital Outpatient Clinic, Indian Trails Camp (below) start-up operations and the Kent County Tuberculosis Society X-ray bus.
-In 1959, the Foundation hires its first director, Harry B. Wagner, on a part-time basis.
+Grants are made for Butterworth Hospital Outpatient Clinic, Indian Trails Camp (shown in image) start-up operations and the Kent County Tuberculosis Society X-ray bus.

-With an emphasis on grants issued toward education, the Foundation issues its largest gift to date: $50,000 to establish Grand Valley State College (below).
+With an emphasis on grants issued toward education, the Foundation issues its largest gift to date: $50,000 to establish Grand Valley State College (shown in image).
 Capital projects are also funded for Calvin College’s Knollcrest Campus and the Grand Rapids Public Library’s downtown location.

 In 1966, the Foundation awards grants to create a police-community relations program.
 As civil unrest issues continue to rise, the Foundation supports a variety of programs aimed at resolving issues, including a grant to Grand Valley State College to establish an Urban Studies Institute and awards grants to nonprofit organizations to improve inner-city housing.

 With a $1.5 million estate gift earmarked "for the elderly" from Lucy Barnett, the Foundation funds a study of senior citizen needs which evolves into providing access to housing, transportation and health services.
-Continuing its commitment to public art projects, the Foundation helps fund artist Joseph Kinnebrew's Fish Ladder sculpture (below) in the Grand River.
-By 1979, the Foundation's assets are $14 million
+Continuing its commitment to public art projects, the Foundation helps fund artist Joseph Kinnebrew's Fish Ladder sculpture (shown in image) in the Grand River.
+By 1979, the Foundation's assets are $14 million.

-The Foundation assets reach $35 million and among the grants made in that decade, The AIDS Resource Center receives start-up funds from the Foundation as the AIDS crisis begins to affect West Michigan.
-Executive Director Patricia Edison retires and Diana R. Sieger (below) is hired as President in 1987.
+The Foundation assets reach $35 million.
+Among the grants made in that decade, The AIDS Resource Center receives start-up funds as the AIDS crisis begins to affect West Michigan.
+Executive director Patricia Edison retires and Diana R. Sieger (shown in image) is hired as president in 1987.

 The Foundation forges new partnerships with other area organizations and becomes a key player in the development of low-income housing to strengthen city neighborhoods.
-Capital grants helped build the Van Andel Arena, Grand Valley State University's Water Resources Institute, the Frederik Meijer Botanic Gardens (below), the Public Museum of Grand Rapids' Van Andel Museum Center.
+Capital grants help build the Van Andel Arena, Grand Valley State University's Water Resources Institute, the Frederik Meijer Botanic Gardens (shown in image), the Public Museum of Grand Rapids' Van Andel Museum Center.

-In 1992, the Foundation convenes 200 community leaders together in to define community priorities for the 21st century.
-The needs of children at risk is the greatest concern and Foundation plays a leadership role in issue of prevention of child abuse and neglect.
+In 1992, the Foundation convenes 200 community leaders to define community priorities for the 21st century.
+The needs of children at risk was the greatest concern and the Foundation plays a leadership role in issue of prevention of child abuse and neglect.

 In 1997, the Foundation celebrates its 75th anniversary with more than $80 million in assets and $3 million distributed in grants annually.

-The Community Foundation purchases a building in 2007 (below).
-After a year of planning and renovating and successful capital campaign, the Community Foundation moves in and dedicates its permanent home at 185 Oakes Street SW on November 21, 2008.
+The Community Foundation purchases a building in 2007 (shown in image).
+After a year of planning and renovating and the successful implementation of a capital campaign, the Community Foundation moves in and dedicates its permanent home at 185 Oakes Street SW on November 21, 2008.

-To increase the number of low-income, first-generation college-goers who successfully earn a degree or vocational certificate, Grand Rapids Community Foundation launches Challenge Scholars (below), a program to academically support and provide college tuition to for Grand Rapids Public Schools students on the city's West Side.
+To increase the number of low-income, first-generation college-goers who successfully earn a degree or vocational certificate, the Community Foundation launches Challenge Scholars, a program to academically support and provide college tuition for Grand Rapids Public Schools students on the city's West side (shown in image).
 The first class is enrolled in 2013.

-Our LGBT Fund is created in 2013 with a matching gift from donors Carol Sarosik and Shelley Padnos.
-The field of interest fund is focused on helping LGBT youth and families.
+Our LGBT Fund (shown in image, now Our LGBTQ Fund) is created in 2013 with a matching gift from donors Carol Sarosik and Shelley Padnos.
+The Field of Interest fund is focused on helping LGBT youth and families.